sakhanna/SRU_for_GCI/README.md

 # SRU_for_GCI
-This repository contains the python code for our ICLR 2020 paper: Economy Statistical Recurrent Units For Inferring Nonlinear Granger Causality.
+This repository contains the python code for our ICLR 2020 paper > Economy Statistical Recurrent Units For Inferring Nonlinear Granger Causality.

 ##Dependencies
 Python 3.7